Seattle Storm: Loyd/Stewart Era, third and fourth championships (2015–2021)

 Even before the season started, 2019 was a year defined by health issues for the Storm.
 On April 15, Stewart ruptured her Achilles tendon playing in a Euroleague game for Dynamo Kursk when she collided with Brittney Griner, putting her out for the entire 2019 season.
 Four days later, head coach Dan Hughes was diagnosed with a cancerous tumor in his colon; he had it removed in May and missed the entire season, with assistant Gary Kloppenburg taking over in an interim role Later that month, after the Storm finished their preseason schedule, it was announced that Bird would have to undergo knee surgery, sidelining her too for the year.

 With Bird out, Canada stepped into the starting point guard role, finishing 2019 third in the WNBA in assists per game (5.5) and second in steals per game (2.3).
 Meanwhile, without Stewart and with Loyd missing seven games with an injury of her own, Howard became the focal point of the Seattle offense, scoring a career-high 18.1 points per game.
 The shorthanded Storm finished the season 18-16, earning the No. 6 seed in the 2019 WNBA playoffs.
 Seattle won its first-round matchup against the Minnesota Lynx, 84-74, and then lost in the second round to the Los Angeles Sparks, 92-69.

-The 2020 WNBA season was atypical, played entirely inside Bradenton, Florida's IMG Academy, dubbed the "wubble," the WNBA's version of the NBA's Bubble.
+The 2020 WNBA season was atypical, played entirely inside Bradenton, Florida's IMG Academy, dubbed the "wubble", the WNBA's version of the NBA's Bubble.
 The Storm entered the wubble with Bird and Stewart back, but without head coach Dan Hughes, whose cancer diagnosis made him a health risk.
 Bird missed several games with a left knee bone bruise, but came back for the playoffs, in which the Storm didn't lose a single game.
 The Storm closed out the top-ranked Las Vegas Aces in three games en route to their fourth championship, with Stewart again named Finals MVP.
 The Storm remained at Angel of the Winds Arena in Everett for the 2021 season with limited capacity due to COVID guidelines.
+In the 2021 season the Storm won the inaugural WNBA Commissioner's Cup after defeating the Connecticut Sun 79-57 in the championship game.

+Move to Climate Pledge Arena (2022–present)

 The Storm moved to their new home at Climate Pledge Arena for the 2022 season and played their regular season game there on May 6, 2022.
 Sue Bird announced that she would retire at the end of the season and drew a franchise record crowd of 18,100 spectators for her last regular season game.
+The record was broken during a regular season win against the Indiana Fever on May 22, 2024, with 18,343 in attendance.

+On July 23, 2025, NFL player Bobby Wagner joined the ownership group.
+On August 15, 2025, the Storm will host the Atlanta Dream at Rogers Arena in Vancouver, Canada.
+It will be the first WNBA regular season game played outside the United States.